ManoManoTech/loggia/README.md

 ## Usage

 1. Add the `loggia` dependency to your project, e.g.: with PDM:
-   - Directly from the Pypi: `pdm add loggia`
+   - Directly from Pypi: `pdm add loggia`
    - With Git: `pdm add "loggia @ git+ssh://git@github.com/manomanotech/loggia.git"`
 2. `#!python from loggia.logger import initialize; initialize()` is a strong starting point
    - You should call this as early as possible in your application, ideally before any other code is run, for instance by adding it in your main `__init__.py` file.